wdv4758h/pypy-extradoc/blog/draft/stm-oct2013.rst

 the only of the three interpreters where multithreading gives a large improvement in speed.
 What they also tell us is that, obviously, the result is not good enough *yet:* it still takes longer on a 8-threaded PyPy-STM than on a regular single-threaded PyPy-2.1.
-As you should know by now, we are good at promising speed and delivering it years later.
-It has been two years already since PyPy-STM started, so we're in the fast-progressing step right now :-)
+However, as you should know by now, we are good at promising speed and delivering it... years later ``:-)``  But it has been two years already since PyPy-STM started, and things look good now.
+Expect major improvements soon.

 Cheers